Luis-NevarezTalavera/qa-test-scrips/README.md

 # qa-test-scrips
-The Scripts in this folder will facilitate the Installation, Configuration and Testing of CC-Disco and CC-Adapters-Siemens projects
+The Scripts in this folder will facilitate the Installation, Configuration and Testing (functional / load) of CC-Disco and CC-Adapters-Siemens projects

 # Test Script Files